Eureka Cost Estimator

 Persistent Disks for App VMs

 This is the storage that serves as the main disk for your App VMs.
 It contains the operating system, any applications or tools you've installed, and any data files you've uploaded to your VM.
 The size of the disk is specified when your App VM is created, and you will pay based on the complete size of the disk -- not based on how much data you store within it.
-Persistent disk sizes can be changed with a request to support, but the process may take 24-48 hours.
-It is therefore best to choose a reasonable disk size upon initial creation of your virtual machine.
-Approximately 20GB are required for the default operating system and applications, so if you anticipate a maximum of 30GB of additional storage required, you should request 50GB in persistent disk space.
-Currently, this would cost about $9.78/month.
+Persistent disk sizes can be increased with a request to support, but the process may take 24-48 hours.
+Decreasing disk sizes requires us to build an entire new App VM for you.
+Therefore it is best to choose a reasonable disk size upon initial creation of your virtual machine.
+Approximately 30GB are required for the default operating system and applications.

 Google Cloud Storage

 You will transfer files in and out of your App VMs using a staging bucket in Google Cloud Storage (GCS).
 With GCS, there is no maximum allocated storage space, and you will pay only for the storage space you actually use by placing files in GCS.
 Costs are similar to persistent storage on a per GB/month basis, but charges are per second that storage is used.
-So if you are transferring a large file into your Eureka App VM, you can reduce costs by deleting the file immediately following the transfer.
+So if you are working with large files, you can reduce your cost by mounting the GCS bucket to your App VM instead of downloading the files to the persistent disk attached to your App VM.
 For example, assuming current storage costs of $0.026 per GB per month, keeping a 1TB file in Google Cloud Storage for a month may cost $26.
-But if your intent is to move the file to a persistent disk, you can pay a fraction of that by deleting the file from GCS after copying it to the persistent disk.
+But if your intent is to move the file to a persistent disk, you would need to have a 1+TB persistent disk which may cost $170 per month.

 BigQuery Storage costs are very similar to GCS in that you are charged per-second based on total storage.
 Costs are current $0.02 per GB per month; however, the cost of long-term data (tables that haven't been modified for 90 days) drops to $0.01 per GB per month.
 If you are doing frequent uploads of large datasets to BigQuery, consider loading them into separate tables rather than appending original tables, so that the older, unmodified tables can take advantage of this rate decrease.